Microsoft Azure and SQL Server

 Microsoft Azure does not sell virtual machines with SQL Server pre-installed but instead provides SQL Server databases derived from larger SQL Server Servers.

 Recently, a colleague asked me about SQL.
-If we sold someone a self service HyperV private cloud, and they spun up a SQL instance, how would that be licensed?
-He asked, “They wouldn’t be on the hook for a one month SPLA license for using it for an hour, would they?”
+If we sold someone a self-service HyperV private cloud, and they spun up an SQL instance, how would that be licensed?
+He asked, “They wouldn’t be on the hook for a one-month SPLA license for using it for an hour, would they?”

-I have Clients 1-5 set up so they can use what are called “connection strings” for connection to the SQL Server.
-These connection strings include an IP address of the SQL Server, an instance name, a user account, and a password.
-That’s what they use to get to their respective (and only their respective) databases.
+I have set up Clients 1-5 with a connection string that enables them to connect to the SQL Server.
+These connection strings contain the IP address of the SQL Server, an instance name, a user account, and a password.
+They use this information to access their respective databases, which are separate and exclusive to each client.